timoinutilis/lowres-nx/docs/readme.txt

-If you open NX tools (Character Designer, Background Designer, etc.) directly like other NX programs, they will use the "Disk.nx" file in the application's "programs" folder for loading and saving their data.
+If you open NX tools (Character Designer, Background Designer, etc.) directly like other NX programs, they will use the "Disk.nx" file in your programs folder for loading and saving their data.

 To edit your program's data directly (without the "Disk.nx" file), run your program in the normal way.
 Then press Ctrl+M to enter the